erdogant/clusteval/docs/pages/html/_sources/Examples.rst.txt

 DBindex method
 *********************

 The DBindex method finds 4 cluster scores lowers gradually and stops at 22 clusters.
 This is (almost) the maximum default search space.
-The search space can be altered using ``min_clust`` and ``max_clust`` in the function function :func:`clusteval.clusteval.clusteval.fit.
-It is recommended to set ``max_clust=10`` for find the local optimal minima.
+The search space can be altered using ``min_clust`` and ``max_clust`` in the function function :func:`clusteval.clusteval.clusteval.fit`.
+It is recommended to set ``max_clust=10`` to find the local minima.

 .. code:: python